 Who is Kevin Alexanderman?

-Kevin Alexanderman is an original author, scientist and technology entrepreneur who developed an historically-distinct theory of knowledge (epistemological theory), including new theories of
+Kevin Alexanderman is an original author, scientist and technology entrepreneur who developed an historically-distinct theory of knowledge (epistemological theory), including unified new theories of

 - Deduction (reasoning)

 - Validation (scientific method)

 - Induction (concept formation)

 - Grammar (symbolic representation of language or syntax) and